ValerioB88/ml-agents-visual-observations-docker-GPU/README.md

 |    0   N/A  N/A       971      G   /usr/lib/xorg/Xorg                 49MiB |
 +-----------------------------------------------------------------------------+
 ```
-If it doesn't, follow install them ( `sudo ubuntu-drivers autoinstall` or `sudo apt install nvidia-driver-<version-number>` e.g. `sudo apt install nvidia-driver-430`).
+If it doesn't, install the NVIDIA drivers (plenty of online tutorials about that, but it _should_ just be something like `sudo ubuntu-drivers autoinstall` or `sudo apt install nvidia-driver-<version-number>` e.g. `sudo apt install nvidia-driver-430`).

 * **NVIDIA Container Toolkit**: Check if you have it by running `sudo docker run --rm --gpus all nvidia/cuda:11.0-base nvidia-smi`.
-If you don't, follow these instruscionts  https://www.server-world.info/en/note?os=Ubuntu_20.04&p=nvidia&f=2
+If you don't, follow these instructionts  https://www.server-world.info/en/note?os=Ubuntu_20.04&p=nvidia&f=2

-* **Set up the xorg.config file**: this is required to run NVIDIA in headless mode. https://virtualgl.org/Documentation/HeadlessNV.
+* **Set up the xorg.config file**: follow these instructions: https://virtualgl.org/Documentation/HeadlessNV.
 Don't worry about the VirtualGL part, but follow the points 1, 2 and 3.

 To check that everything is setup correctly on the host machine, open two terminals.
-On one run `nvidia-smi -lms 100`, on the other run `export DISPLAY=:0 && glxgears -display: 0`. `glxgears` it's just a little OpenGL demo that you can easily use as a test.
-You should see on the `nvidia` terminal the GPU crunching number to render the glxgear script (if you don't have glxgears, install it with `apt update && apt install mesa-utils`).
+On one of them run `nvidia-smi -lms 100`, on the other run `export DISPLAY=:0 && glxgears -display: 0`. `glxgears` it's just a little OpenGL demo that you can easily use as a test.
+You should see on the `nvidia` terminal the GPU crunching numbers to render the glxgear script (if you don't have glxgears, install it with `apt update && apt install mesa-utils`).
 You should get something like this:
 ```
 +-----------------------------------------------------------------------------+
 | NVIDIA-SMI 455.38       Driver Version: 455.38       CUDA Version: 11.1     |